mazerab/reality-capture-mobile-app/README.md

 ### What's next

 One of the reasons for using Expo and XDE was it's feature to 'Publish your app'.
 This gives you a *very* convenient way to let others try out your new app on their own phone.
 It delays the decision to buy an Apple Developer Account, MacBook, install Xcode, build and deploy.
-Just share the QRCode, like the one I posted in the title of this blog, and away you go!
+Just share the QRCode, like the one I posted at the beginning of this README, and away you go!